What To Consider When Selecting Plants For A Landscape In Louisville

 Trees are the grand statements of a landscaping design.
 They provide shade and improve air quality.
 Consider a tree’s mature size, leaf color, and growth habit.
 Also, think about the tree's purpose.
 Is it for shade, privacy, or beauty?

-Some popular tree options for Louisville include:
+Some popular tree options for Louisville, KY, include:

 Red Maple